okTurtles/dnschain/docs/example-server-setup.md

 So our recursor software will issue DNS queries for `.com` and `.net` domains as you would expect, but will consult the local Namecoin blockchain in order to resolve `.bit` domains.
 So results for, say, `okturtles.bit` will be returned without engaging other servers on the Internet.

 We start with a fresh install of Debian 7 (Wheezy), and take the basic security steps before getting started.
 Do what you're comfortable with, but it's pretty standard practice to disable root login and so on.
-One configuration detail worth noting - we are using <a href="https://wiki.debian.org/systemd">systemd</a> from [weezy-backports](https://packages.debian.org/wheezy-backports/admin/systemd) in our example, since this is the future for Debian.
+One configuration detail worth noting - we are using [systemd](https://wiki.debian.org/systemd) from [weezy-backports](https://packages.debian.org/wheezy-backports/admin/systemd) in our example, since this will be standard in future releases of Debian linux.

 ## Getting Started